 Roof prisms, on the other hand, use a single prism with a roof-shaped cross-section to invert the image.
 They are generally more compact and lightweight than Porro prism binoculars and are often used in compact or travel-sized binoculars.

 One advantage of Porro prisms for astronomy binoculars is that they tend to have a wider field of view compared to roof prisms of the same magnification and objective lens size.
-This can make them more convenient for observing celestial objects, as they allow you to see more of the sky at once.
+This makes them more convenient for observing celestial objects, as they allow us to see more of the sky at once.
 Additionally, Porro prisms may offer better image quality and contrast due to their less complex optical design, especially when comparing two binoculars at the same price point.

-However, it is important to note that the choice between Porro and roof prisms in binoculars is not always a simple matter of one being inherently better than the other.
-Both designs have their own strengths and weaknesses, and the best choice will depend on the specific needs and preferences of the user.
+However, I'm not saying that the choice between Porro and roof prisms in binoculars is always a simple matter of one being inherently better than the other.
+Both designs have their own strengths and weaknesses, and the best choice, if you ask me, depends on your specific needs and preferences.

-BK-7 and BaK-4 are the two commonly seen types of glass used in the prisms of binoculars.
+BK-7 (soda-lime glass) and BaK-4 (barium crown) are the two commonly seen types of glass used in the prisms of binoculars.

 In astronomy binoculars, the quality of the prisms can be an important factor because it affects the overall image quality and clarity of the instrument.
-BaK-4 prisms are generally considered to be a better choice for astronomy binoculars because they offer better image quality and clarity compared to BK-7 prisms.
-We usually recommend purchasing binoculars with BaK-4 prisms.
-Many cheap binoculars use BK-7 prisms which are also undersized and vignette the aperture of the objective lenses, bringing down performance.
+BaK-4 prisms are what I recommend as a better choice for astronomy binoculars because they offer better image quality and clarity compared to BK-7 prisms.
+Many cheap binoculars use BK-7 prisms, which are also undersized and vignette the aperture of the objective lenses, bringing down performance.

 “Ruby-coated lenses” are often used to block out certain wavelengths of light to hide shoddy optical quality in binoculars.
 This reduces light-gathering ability and is also a general indication of a low-quality unit to begin with.
 Avoid any binoculars with such claims, even for non-astronomical use.

-“Perma focus” and other similarly advertised binoculars are an attempt to sell low-quality units that lack a focus mechanism as somehow advantageous.
+“Perma focus”, “insta-focus”, and other similarly advertised binoculars are an attempt to sell low-quality units that lack a focus mechanism as somehow advantageous.
 They are essentially a scam; avoid them.
+Look for binoculars with center-focusing and diopters for maximum ease of focus.

 Rank 1